‘Life jacket lottery’: 3 have drowned while paddleboarding this year in Washington

 One of the researchers said, “There were people that we interviewed with a beer in their hand — and no life jacket.”

-Not obeying the Coast Guard life jacket regulations doesn’t exactly carry stiff penalties.
+Not obeying the Coast Guard life-jacket regulations doesn’t exactly carry stiff penalties.

 First time, says a Coast Guard spokesman, it’s a warning.